-Table~\ref{tab:he_results} provides the comparison results on three testing datasets (\emph{IIIT5K}, \emph{SVT} and \emph{IC15}) with different \ac{FL} gradients merging methods and encryption modes under the hyper-parameters of 800 batch size and 1 epoch.
-The results of \ac{FedAvg} illustrate that by using \ac{HE}, although it has slight precision loss in processing of dividing the whole gradient into many pieces, accuracy has nearly no reduction on testing datasets.
-Even it has accuracy raising on \emph{IC15} dataset from 72.37\% to 73.00\%.
-On the other two testing datasets, the losses of accuracy are 0.27\% and 1.6\% separately.
-Same for \ac{FedBoosting} models, testing results show a slight accuracy reduction which can be tolerant when only use \ac{HE}.
-While adding \ac{DP} into \ac{FedBoosting} with \ac{HE}, it has nearly no affection on accuracy.
-As \ac{DP} encryption is only used to encrypt local gradients between clients for evaluation and get the results on all clients' validation datasets, so \ac{DP} has little impact on global gradients generating.
-However, testing results have a fall down between common \ac{FedBoosting} and encrypted \ac{FedBoosting} models, \emph{e.g.} accuracy reduced from 87.62\% to about 85\% on \emph{IIIT5K} and also have an approximately 3\% on \emph{IC15}.
-We think that is normal fluctuate for training \ac{DL} models.
-Although all three testing accuracies have different degrees of reduction, from the curve lines in Figure~\ref{fig:acc}, accuracy climbing trend presents the differential under different encryption modes.
-It can be observed that differentials on most testing datasets are rather small.
-Please note that all samples in Figure~\ref{fig:acc}'s testing parts are resized to 100*32, which is different with the processing in Table~\ref{tab:he_results} where the samples are scaled proportionally to match with the height of 32 pixels.
+Table~\ref{tab:he_results} presents a comparative analysis of three testing datasets (\emph{IIIT5K}, \emph{SVT}, and \emph{IC15}) using various \ac{FL} gradient merging techniques and encryption modes, given hyperparameters of 800 batch size and 1 epoch.
+The results for \ac{FedAvg} indicate that, although employing \ac{HE} results in a minor precision loss due to the partitioning of the entire gradient into multiple pieces, accuracy is virtually unaffected on the testing datasets.
+In fact, there is an increase in accuracy on the \emph{IC15} dataset from 72.37\% to 73.00\%.
+On the remaining two testing datasets, the accuracy losses are 0.27\% and 1.6\%, respectively.
+Similarly, for \ac{FedBoosting} models, testing outcomes exhibit a slight accuracy reduction, which can be tolerated when using \ac{HE} exclusively.
+When incorporating \ac{DP} with \ac{HE} in \ac{FedBoosting}, the accuracy of the global model remains largely unaffected.
+This is because \ac{DP} encryption is only employed to encrypt local gradients between clients for evaluation and to obtain results on all clients' validation datasets.
+Table~\ref{tab:dp_impact} illustrates the impact of \ac{DP} on local model performance.
+Validation experiments using \ac{DP} are conducted on individual clients, necessitating the incorporation of \ac{HE}.
+We hypothesize that \ac{HE} has a minimal effect on validation accuracy since it only modifies the final two digits out of 32 decimal places.
+The disturbance to $p_r$ is relatively insignificant, as referred to in Equation~\ref{equ:boosting_p}, leading to the conclusion that \ac{DP} has limited influence on the generation of global gradients.
+Nevertheless, testing results exhibit a decline between standard \ac{FedBoosting} and encrypted \ac{FedBoosting} models, for example, accuracy is reduced from 87.62\% to approximately 85.00\% on \emph{IIIT5K} and around 3.00\% on \emph{IC15}.
+This is a typical fluctuation for training \ac{DL} models.
+Although testing accuracies for all three datasets exhibit varying degrees of reduction, the accuracy growth trends are represented by the differential curves under different encryption modes in Figure~\ref{fig:acc}.
+It can be observed that the differentials for most testing datasets are relatively small.